We know you may have lots of questions about what it's like to study at York College, the course types on offer, and what you need to do and when.

 Each student will be assigned a Progress Coach.
-Progress Coaches will undertake group/1:1 tutorials and will provide pastoral support, monitor student progress, attendance/retention, and support work placement and enrichment.
-Their role is to provide your son/daughter/ward with support, advice and guidance so they can successfully progress onto their next step.
+Progress Coaches will undertake group/1:1 tutorials and will provide pastoral support; monitor student progress, attendance/retention, and support work placement and enrichment.
+Their role is to provide students with support, advice and guidance so they can successfully progress on to their next step.

 Will it cost me anything to study at York College?